csev/py4e/book/README.md

 Python for Everybody
 --------------------

-Welcome to the under-construction book "Python for Everybody".

-While this book is under construction, it is copyright, all rights reserved Charles R. Severance.
-Once the book is in better shape I will move it back to Creative Commons.

 These \*.mkd files are now the master files for the book (i.e.
 I will not run the conversion any more).